 Nearly a month after part of a newborn baby's finger disappeared in hospital, the mother said she is still waiting for answers from the health authorities.

 Makhosi Gumede, from Umlazi, south of Durban, said her daughter lost half her little finger shortly after she was born at Umlazi's Prince Mshiyeni Hospital.

-Gumede said that hospital staff had told her that her baby might have swallowed part of her finger or that a cockroach might have bitten it off.
+Hospital staff told her the baby might have swallowed part of her finger - or it might have been bitten off by a cockroach.

 Gumede gave birth to her baby girl three months prematurely on September 26.